Welcome!

 • Reservations must be presented at the check station no later than 1½ hours before waterfowl shoot time on Sacramento and Delevan and 1 hour before waterfowl shoot time on Colusa and Sutter.
 Once the reservation period has expired, the reservation will be invalid – NO EXCEPTIONS!

-• A MI reservation holder may choose any available MI blind site or enter free-roam.
+• An MI reservation holder may choose any available MI blind site or enter free-roam.
 If both options are refused, the MI hunter may be placed on a "MI waiting list" in order to remain eligible to hunt.

-• A non MI reservation holder may choose any available regular (non-MI) blind site or enter free roam.
+• A non-MI reservation holder may choose any available regular (non-MI) blind site or enter free roam.
 If both options are refused, the hunter may be placed on a "waiting list" in order to remain eligible to hunt.

 • MI and non MI reservation holders who wish to be put on a waiting list will be added to the list in numerical order (reservation card number) and will have priority over lottery and first-come, first-served list.